 Injustice occurs in many ways and involves not only cases of injustice and racism we witness through the media, such as police brutality and racism in workplaces.
-Unfortunately, race can also play a role in exposure to environmental dangers and land use within a community.
-According to the Center for American Progress, environmental racism and failing infrastructure have impacted communities of color for decades.

 Causes of Environmental Racism